dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 @section custom_artwork Custom Artwork

-If you doesn't like the artwork on the box or if you want to replace it with your own, there is an option for that as well.
+If you don't like the artwork on the box or if you want to replace it with your own, there is an option for that as well.
 There are those components without artwork:
 * <a href="box_front_naked_1pcs.stl" target="_blank"><b>box_front_naked_1pcs.stl</b></a>
 * <a href="box_top_naked_1pcs.stl" target="_blank"><b>box_top_naked_1pcs.stl</b></a>
 * <a href="display_holder_naked_1pcs.stl" target="_blank"><b>display_holder_naked_1pcs.stl</b></a>
 * <a href="encoder_knob_naked_1pcs.stl" target="_blank"><b>encoder_knob_naked_1pcs.stl</b></a>

-I used [Blender](https://www.blender.org/) and it's __Boolean__ feature to embed the artwork to the models.
+I used [Blender](https://www.blender.org/) and its __Boolean__ feature to embed the artwork into the models.
 The easiest way is to:
 1. Create an __SVG__ file from the art bitmap( or use SVG from the beginning ) and import it to Blender.
 2. Create a 3D mesh from the imported path.
 3. Place the mesh to the component where you want to use it.
 The two mesh has to intersect.
-4. Apply the __Boolean Modifier__ .
+4. Apply the __Boolean Modifier__.

 There is a video about the subject.